 Section 1 of this report is a background section.
-It sets out general information about compliance monitoring under the Resource Management Act and the Council's obligations and general approach to monitoring sites though annual programmes, the resource consents held by by SENZL in the Waipapa and Manu catchments, the nature of the monitoring programme in place for the period under review, and a description of the activities and operations conducted at the Pohokura Production Station.
+It sets out general information about compliance monitoring under the RMA and the Council's obligations and general approach to monitoring sites though annual programmes, the resource consents held by SENZL in the Waipapa and Manu catchments, the nature of the monitoring programme in place for the period under review, and a description of the activities and operations conducted at the Pohokura Production Station.